GlenShiery/GettingandCleaningData/CodeBook.md

+This file describes the output data from the accompanying R script, run_analysis.R.

 Subject	1-30 volunteer subjects, ages 19 - 48

 Activity_Label	6 activities - LAYING ,SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS

 79 additional parameters follow that contain means and standard deviation.
 These values are between -1 and 1.